CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 8s  in container on WSL2 with shared volume
 6s  in WSL2

-11s in container on Debian (dual boot) without shared volume
+11s in the container on Debian (dual boot) without shared volume
-7s  in container on Debian (dual boot) with shared volume
+7s  in the container on Debian (dual boot) with shared volume
 6s  in Debian (dual boot)

 Then I changed the linker to "mold" on Debian.
 It is 3x faster!